 It is irresponsible.

 Craig Shirley has been hailed from many quarters as one of the leading Reagan biographers, having written four books and hundreds of articles and given hundreds of lectures about the Gipper.
-He is the Visiting Reagan Scholar at Eureka College, a member of the board of governors of the Reagan Ranch, and a frequent lecturer at the Reagan Library.
+He was named the first Visiting Reagan Scholar at Eureka College, Reagan’s alma mater, and he is a member of the board of governors of the Reagan Ranch and has lectured at the Reagan Library.